syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/006_db_parser/001_Using_pattern_databases/000_Using_parser_results.md

 match("accepted" value("TRANSACTIONTYPE"));
 ```

-**NOTE:** The above macros can be used in database columns and filename
+The above macros can be used in database columns and filename
 templates as well, if you create custom templates for the destination or
 logspace.
 {: .notice--primary}